Pfuster12/LiveChart/README.md

     .drawDataset()
 ```

-Or provide the full set of display capabilities by adding a baseline line, a gradient fill and
+Or provide the full set of display capabilities by adding a baseline, a gradient fill and
 the axis bounds with text data points:

 ```kotlin